-The SDHP recently update it mobile communication equipment to Cradlepoint for trooper and mobile teams.
+The SDHP uses mulitple platforms for mobile communication equipment which inclueds Cradlepoint and mobile WiFi (MiFi) devices for troopers and mobile teams.
 This provides cellular internet service for locations other than fixed facilities.
-This system provides a flexible and higher level of reliability than past wireless mifi connections.
-Cradlepoint utilizes both 1st Net (AT&T) and Verizon Wireless networks.
+This system provides a flexible and higher level of reliability than past wireless mobile connections.

 We are budgeting for 19 Cradlepoint devices.
-The Cradlepoint use both 1st Net and Verizon for a total cost of 76.81 per month.
-We are budgeting annually at 75% MCSAP funding for 19 devices x 76.81 x 12 months x 75% MCSAP funding = 13.134.51
+The Cradlepoint use both 1st Net (AT&T) and Verizon for a total cost of \$76.81 per month.
+We are budgeting annually at 75% MCSAP funding for 19 devices x \$76.81 x 12 months x 75% MCSAP funding = \$13,134.51

-Air card will still be used at a reduced number by staff that does not use Cradlepoint.
-We will budget for 26 air cards at an estimated annual cost of \$40.04 per month x 12 months at 75% MCSAP funding for a cost annually of \$9,369.36.
+Air cards (MiFi) will still be used at a reduced number by staff that does not use Cradlepoint.
+We will budget for 26 MiFis at an estimated annual cost of \$40.04 per month x 12 months at 75% MCSAP funding for a cost annually of \$9,369.36.